Sistemas-Multimedia/MRVC/tools/userManual.md

   - -h Shows help
   - -vpath path to the local video
   - -vurl video URL to download
-  - -level Number of spatial resolutions (levels in the Laplacian Pyramid
+  - -level Number of spatial resolutions to MCDWT transform (levels in the Laplacian Pyramid)
-  - -gop Number of temporal resolutions (GOP size)
   - -vname To change the video name to the output forlder
   - -frames to select the number of images to transform